GreshamLab/CNV_Stability_without_selection_pressure/README.md

 # CNV Stability Without Selection Pressure

 Code and data associated with **De et al. 2025**.
-Each figure script contains all required data loading, statistical analysis, and visualization for the corresponding figure in the paper.
+Each figure script contains all required data loading, analysis, and visualization for the corresponding figure in the paper.

 **Preprint:** https://doi.org/10.1101/2025.07.21.665951

+Claude AI was used only to write the README below.
+All code development, data generation and analysis were done by Titir De.

 ---